 We gather twice a year – in the spring and the fall for our Events.

 Many women in extreme poverty live in areas where banks are not available or will not lend to the poor.
-A small loan allows her to establish a business, transforming her family’s lives with a “hand up” rather than a “hand out.”
+A small grant or loan allows her to establish a business, transforming her family’s lives with a “hand up” rather than a “hand out.”
 When she repays her loan, the money gets re-invested in a new loan so the cycle of supporting women continues.